Catherine Walker (fashion designer): Notable clients

 Carole Middleton, the mother of Catherine, Princess of Wales wore Catherine Walker for numerous public occasions.

-Mette-Marit, Crown Princess of Norway wore a classic Catherine Walker coatdress in red during a Nobel Peace price ceremony.
+Mette-Marit, Crown Princess of Norway wore a classic Catherine Walker coatdress in red during a Nobel Peace Prize ceremony.

 Marie Chevallier – wife of Louis Robert Paul Ducruet (son of Princess Stéphanie of Monaco and Daniel Ducruet), has chosen a Catherine Walker coatdress to attend a Catholic Mass at the Monaco Cathedral during the celebrations marking Monaco's National Day in Monaco, on 19 November 2019.

 Judi Dench has worn a bespoke Catherine Walker piece for British Vogue -Ask a legend interview in 2020.

 J.K.
 Rowling wore a Paddington coat dress to receive her insignia as a Member of the Order of the Companions of Honour in 2017.

 Death

 Walker died on 23 September 2010 in a hospital, after being found unconscious by a neighbour at her home in Sussex, England.
 She had suffered breast cancer, and was a founding sponsor of the charity Breast Cancer Haven.
 Walker was survived by her second husband Said Ismael Cyrus and two daughters, Naomi and Marianne, from her first marriage.